Aviation Safety Managers Need SMS Management Tools

 The problem with getting free tools is that everybody likes "free stuff," but free doesn't pay the bills for the time and energy to put these resources together and host them on the Web.
 Since ATC Vantage has gone the way of the dodo bird, SMS Pro appears to be the best source to acquire free SMS tools.
 I'm sorry to say this because I really liked the people at ATC Vantage.

-For those that have been in the aviation safety world for a few years, these older editions are great reference documents.
+For those who have been in the aviation safety world for a few years, these older editions are great reference documents.

 SKYbrary also offers great SMS resources and tools, but SKYbrary isn't as user-friendly as ATC Vantage.